giellalt/dict-sms-mul/00readme.txt

 do these corrections: otherwise, I have to revert it again and again, and tou have not only one language to revert into, but several.

+For Opahpa-update, only entries with book=200 be use: src>grep '<book' *.xml | grep '200' | wc -l
+     275

 =======